Series: Performance Dashboards

 • The system evaluates a user’s individual permissions to determine how much of a public dashboard they are able to see.
 Depending on the permission limitations, you cannot open the dashboard or receive a notification at the top of the dashboard on which you are only seeing partial data.

 To display the performance metrics that you want to see for the queues, users, wrap-up codes, flows, or flow outcomes that are important to you, create dashboards.
 You can also create a dashboard to view web content such as streaming videos, real-time charts, news feeds, and social media.
-You can see a preview of your dashboards and open dashboards to edit or view from Performance > Workspace > Dashboards.
+You can see a preview of your dashboards and open dashboards to edit or view from Performance > Workspace > Dashboards > Dashboards.
 Create a display for your contact center by viewing your dashboard in full-screen mode.

 Widgets display metrics and visual information on your dashboard.
 For Metric and Chart widgets, select which queues, users, wrap-up codes, flows, or flow outcomes to use for the widget.
 Then select the metrics, date span, and media types you want to see in the dashboard.
 You can add color-changing warnings to let you know when metrics are above or below a specified level.
 To bring interactive content into your dashboard, add a Web Content widget and specify a URL.